Mental Harassment at Workplace: Laws and Impact in India

 1. Employee Assistance Programs (EAP)

 Many companies offer Employee Assistance Programs to support their employees’ mental well-being.
-EAPs typically provide confidential counseling services, referrals to mental health professionals, and resources to help individuals cope with workplace issues, including mental harassment.
+EAPs typically provide confidential counselling services, referrals to mental health professionals, and resources to help individuals cope with workplace issues, including mental harassment.

 2. Counseling Services